 5. Connect with Recruiters and Headhunters Who Focus on Military to Civilian Transitions.

 Two of the key leaders in the field include Lucas Group and Bradley Morris.
 Lucas Group has helped 25,000 officers and technicians to transition from military service into civilian careers, usually matching more junior personnel with technical and sales roles, and senior personnel with director of business development roles.
 Bradley Morris is another military-focused headhunter that boasts a 96% customer satisfaction rate.

-Applying for jobs online may seem like an efficiency way to get jobs, but the reality is it doesn't work well.
-For any given job opening, recruiters are bombarded with hundreds, possibly thousands of openings.
+Applying for jobs online may seem like an efficient way to get jobs, but the reality is that it doesn't work well.
+For any given job opening, recruiters are bombarded with hundreds, possibly thousands, of openings.
 To rise above the noise, you'll have to network.